Design-Dude/ddLocale/README.md

 	keyName: { // name your options
 		format: "word", // value | ordinal | word | suffix | alt | bytes
 		zero: "none", // optional replacement for value 0.
 Value may be a translation key
-		decimals: 2, // number of decimals used to round the value
+		decimals: 2, // optional number of decimals (defualt 0) used to round the value
-		gender: 'f' // default 'm', used in some countries
+		gender: 'f' // optional gender (default 'm') used in some countries }
 }
 ```

 ### inline